tracdnguyen/dog-training-tutorial/README.md

 # Dog Training Tutorial Rails Application

-This app is designed to be a tutorial website for dog training which users can signup/login and create their own tutorials and comment on other tutorials.
+This app is designed to be a tutorial website for dog training which users can signup/login and create their own tutorials and comment on other tutorials with features loaded dynamically via AJAX.

 ## Installation
 Fork and clone repo: